 Dr. Robertson enjoyed golfing, fishing and curling.

-Dr. Robertson died on the 6th of February, 1979.
+Dr. Robertson died on the 26th of February, 1979.
 Mrs. Robertson died on the 8th of May, 1993 in Toronto.
-They are buried at Evergreen Cemetery in Milton, Ontario.
+Dr. and Mrs. Robertson were buried at Evergreen Cemetery in Milton, Ontario.